 On September 25, 2000, the State Council promulgated the Administrative Measures on Internet Information Services, or the Internet Measures, which were amended in January 2011.
-Under the Internet Measures, commercial internet information services operators shall obtain an ICP license from the relevant government authorities before engaging in any commercial internet information services operations within mainland China.
+Under the Internet

+Measures, commercial internet information services operators shall obtain an ICP license from the relevant government authorities before engaging in any commercial internet information services operations within mainland China.
 The Telecommunications Regulations of the PRC, or the Telecommunications Regulations, which were promulgated by the State Council on September 25, 2000 and last amended on February 6, 2016, and took effect as of the date of its promulgation, provide a regulatory framework for telecommunications services providers in the PRC.
 The Telecommunications Regulations classify telecommunications services into two categories, namely basic telecommunications services and value-add telecommunications services.
 According to the Catalog of Telecommunications Businesses attached to the Telecommunications Regulations last amended by the MIIT on June 6, 2019, information services provided via public communication network or Internet, and online data processing and transaction processing fall within the scope of value-added telecommunications services.
-The Telecommunications Regulations require value-added telecommunications services is a value-added telecommunications services.
-The Telecommunications require value-added telecommunications services.
-An ICP License is a value-added telecommunications business operating license required for provision of commercial internet information services.
-An EDI License is a value-added telecommunications business operating license required for provision of online data processing and transaction processing.
+The Telecommunications Regulations require value-added telecommunications services and value-added telecommunications services.
+An ICP License is a value-added telecommunications business operating license required for provision of commercial internet information services is a value-added telecommunications business operating license required for provision of online data processing and transaction processing.